chef/chef-web-docs/content/handlers.md

 {{< note >}}

-These properties are not always available.
+These properties aren't always available.
 For example, a start handler runs at the beginning of Chef Infra Client run, which means that properties like `end_time` and `elapsed_time` are still unknown and will be unavailable to the `run_status` object.

 {{< /note >}}